Zuhaib-dev/Friend-circle/README.md

 Give your friends a hug today.
 Because **Friend Circle > Social Media** ❤️ next will gonna add more and more features
+Added a Quran pop up model to show all the surhas of the Quran Majeed with the translation and also Audi recitation.
+Next will gonna and more features and one is in my mind right now is to add a pomodoro timer ⌛